 If there are multiple applicants, undiscounted (large entity) fees must be paid if any of them fail to qualify for reduced fees as a small or micro entity.

-Also, an applicant is required to pay undiscounted (large entity) fees if associated with a large entity, such as through an affiliation, obligation to assign, licensing agreement, joint ownership, or shop rights.
+Also, an applicant is required to pay undiscounted (large entity) fees if sufficiently connected with a large entity, such as through an affiliation, assignment, obligation to assign, licensing agreement, joint ownership, or shop rights.

 Small Entity Status

 Qualifying as a small entity allows for discounted official fees.
 Small entity fees are generally forty percent (40%) or two-fifths of large entity fees.
 Though not all fees or surcharges are eligible for a small entity discount.